By: Rob Hoehn

 The initiative lasts about a year with several phases that whittle the business proposals down to five solar start-ups that receive seed funding to launch their solution.
 Forbes wrote about the 2015 winners, hailing them as the 5 Solar IT Start-Ups You Should Know About.
 I was able to speak at the winners showcase and meet some of the winners and runners-up and what I was most impressed by was the level of passion in the room.
 The teams really cared about the energy challenges this next generation faces and is really trying to put that concern into action.
 And with open innovation programs, those change agents can really come from anywhere.
 We need more opportunities to let citizens take part in the solutions that they care about.

 Anyways, the team here at IdeaScale thinks that citizens who rose to the occasion are at some level heroic, which is why we created an infocomic that tells their story.
-You can download it here, but you can also participate by following the progress of the next round of finalists.
+You can download it here.

 Rob Hoehn is the co-founder and CEO of IdeaScale: the largest open innovation software platform in the world.
 Hoehn launched crowdsourcing software as part of the open government initiative and IdeaScale’s robust portfolio now includes many other industry notables, such as EA Sports, NBC, NASA, Xerox and many others.
 Prior to IdeaScale, Hoehn was Vice President of Client Services at Survey Analytics.